-I absolutely love the way this interview came about, so of course I have to share it with you before we get into the meat of the interview.
+I absolutely love the way this interview came about, so of course, I have to share it with you before we get into the meat of the interview.
 You may or may not have noticed that I’ve been working on stepping up my engagement on social media this past year.
 I wish I could tell you I was stellar at it now or had a really structured and consistent way of showing up, but I’m not quite there yet.
 Getting better, so I’ll leave it at that.

-I think I connected with Ray on Twitter because I followed him from one of those Twitter emails that suggests other followers for you.
-For the most part, I’ll look at someone’s Twitter bio then click through if it looks like a relevant connection and then visit their site before I follow them (I’m sure I followed way too many spammers before implementing this process).
-Needless to say when I went to Ray’s site “The Podcaster’s Studio” I was sold, and not just because he’s using Genesis (because that would just be silly), but because it was clean, easy to navigate and most importantly, had a TON of great content and podcasting tips!
+I think I connected with Ray on Twitter because I followed him from one of those Twitter emails that suggest other followers for you.
+For the most part, I’ll look at someone’s Twitter bio then click through if it looks like a relevant connection, and then visit their site before I follow them (I’m sure I followed way too many spammers before implementing this process).
+Needless to say when I went to Ray’s site “The Podcaster’s Studio” I was sold, and not just because he’s using Genesis (because that would just be silly), but because it was clean, easy to navigate, and most importantly, had a TON of great content and podcasting tips!

 Ray’s background and how he ended up at The Podcaster’s Studio is amazing (I think this might be one of my favorite parts of the interviews… hearing the story that brought people to where they are today).
 From an aspiring Disney employee to Law Enforcement to getting a Master’s degree in Sociology… Ray’s story is inspiring to say the least.

 One of his first podcasts was a podcast on “How to Pick Produce”… literally, it was called “Produce Picker Podcast” and it was on how to choose and buy produce.
 And if this isn’t an example of how you can podcast about anything, I don’t know what is.
-And that’s not a dig at the Produce Picker Podcast, because Ray had some real life experience and market research that inspired him to create the “Produce Picker Podcast”.
+And that’s not a dig at the Produce Picker Podcast, because Ray had some real-life experience and market research that inspired him to create the “Produce Picker Podcast”.

 Oh.
 And it also landed him on “Emeril” (as in Emeril Lagasse).